Medical Billing and Coding

 Learn how to apply billing and coding skills to variety of positions and duties within a medical practice.
 Access resources to help you stay current in the ever changing, rapidly paced environment of a physician's office.
 This course concentrates on teaching the essential functions and flow of front office management, human resource management, patient services, managing medical records, and financial management.
 Special focus on the emerging use of electronic medical records in a Physician office is covered.
 No text required.
 AHP-267.

-Prerequisite: Complete all other courses for the CCM Medical Billing & Coding Certificate.
-This course is designed to prepare students to sit for the American Academy of Professional Coders (AAPC) Certified Professional Coder (CPC) examination.
-Instruction will include review requirements for exam, overview of examination details, techniques to improve speed, test taking tips, in-class practice exam and individual assessment of coding skills to determine exam readiness.
+Prerequisite: Complete all other courses for the CCM Medical Billing & Coding Certificate This course is designed to prepare students to sit for the AAPC Certified Professional Coder (CPC) examination.
+Instruction will include review requirements for exam, overview of examination details, techniques to improve speed, test taking tips, in-class practice exam, and individual assessment of coding skills to determine exam readiness.
 Student must have extensive coding experience either in classroom or from employment.
 Certification will increase chances of employment opportunities within a competitive space.
-REQUIRED TEXT: For required text book information, go to www.ccm.bkstr.com and click on "Books".
-Students must obtain the text on their own and have it for the first day of class.
+Students are required to register and pay the AAPC examination fee separately.
+Exam fees are not included in the course fees Students must register for the exam 4 weeks in advance of the exam date For more information on the exam and registration, please contact: Justin White @AAPC: 801-236-2200 EXT 292 firstname.lastname@example.org.
 AHP-329.

 Healthcare Professional Externship (Optional)

 Prerequisite: Completed the Medical Billing and Coding program.
-Though not required for the certificate, an externship can be a great foot in the door to an employer.
-Externships may be selectively offered based on: 1) the student's demonstrated professionalism, 2) obtaining 2 letters of recommendation, at least one from an instructor in your program (the other may be from an instructor or a professional in your field who can attest to your ability and professional ethics).
-CCM will identify a local healthcare organization for a volunteer work experience (185+ hours) under the supervision of a seasoned professional.
-All sites will be within a 25 mile radius of CCM's Randolph Campus.
+Though not required for the certificate, an externship can be a great introduction to an employer.
+Externship opportunities will be presented based upon: 1) the student's demonstrated professionalism, 2) obtaining two letters of recommendation, at least one from an instructor in your program (the other may be from an instructor or a professional in your field who can attest to your ability and professional ethics), 3) successful completion of four classroom sessions on professional development and related topics and 5) completion of Externship paperwork.
+Students are required to attend four classroom sessions on professional development, including targeted job search techniques, résumés, cover letters, interview preparation, networking skills, interactive exercises, and additional soft skills training and community resources.
+CCM will identify a local healthcare organization for a volunteer work experience (100+ hours) under the supervision of a seasoned professional.
 Externship schedules are determined between the student, site supervisor and CCM Externship Coordinator.
-Students are required to attend 3 classroom sessions on job search preparation.
 AHP-309.